ADA-research/VERONA/README.md

 The ada-verona package simplifies your experiment pipeline for performing local robustness verification on your networks and datasets.
 The entire package is class-based, which means that extending the existing configurations is accessible and easy.
-With one script it is possible to run an entire experiment with various networks, images and perturbation magnitudes (epsilons).
+With one script or directly using the CLI, it is possible to run an entire experiment with various networks, data preprocessing options, images and perturbation magnitudes (epsilons).

 The package can be used to create robustness distributions [Bosman, Berger, Hoos and van Rijn, 2025](https://jair.org/index.php/jair/article/view/18403), as well as empirically measuring robustness of networks using adversarial attacks and verify networks with formal verification tools using the [auto-verify](https://github.com/ADA-research/auto-verify) plugin that currently supports [nnenum](https://github.com/stanleybak/nnenum), [AB-Crown](https://github.com/Verified-Intelligence/alpha-beta-CROWN), [VeriNet](https://github.com/vas-group-imperial/VeriNet), and [Oval-Bab](https://github.com/oval-group/oval-bab).